Who can apply to foster?

 What does it take to foster?

 Your foster dog will go home when you think it is ready.
-You will determine when your foster dog is a trained and
+You will determine when your foster dog is a trained and ready companion for an approved adopter.
+It can be anytime after the mandatory two-week introductory period.
+You can have another foster dog whenever you are ready, it's your choice, there is no obligation to continue fostering.

 Where do the dogs come from?

-Most NERR&R dogs come from regional animal control facilities within the eight state region (all of New England, and
+Most NERR&R dogs come from regional animal control facilities within the seven-state region (all of New England, and parts of NJ) in which NERR&R operates.
+Depending on circumstances, NERR&R may accept a limited number of owner surrenders and hardship cases.

 Why foster?